newrelic/nr1-workshop/lab0/INSTRUCTIONS.md

 **`nr1 create` will do it for you!**

-From your root directory (or the directory your want your Nerdpacks located), run the following command in your terminal:
+From your root directory (or the directory you want your Nerdpacks located), run the following command in your terminal:

 ```bash
 # The CLI will create a new folder to contain the artifacts within your Nerdpack